Faith-and-Code-Technologies/mDirt/README.md

 |              | Enchantments  0% |

 ## Coming Soon
-- Custom Components for Custom Items.
+- Custom Components for Custom Items:
+  - To do this, I have to create a way to dynamically generate widgets easily without thousands of lines of boilerplate.
-- Custom Enchantments.
+- Custom Enchantments:
+  - This will not happen until after I create the system mentioned above.

 ## In Progress
 - MacOS native binary (@JustJoshinDev)